Exoldarium/notersy/README.md

 ## Description:

-This is my submission for CS50x final project, although it has been changed considerably since i submited my final project as i continue to add more features and fix some of the bugs that i encounter.
+This is my submission for CS50x final project, although it has been changed considerably since i submited it and became a much bigger application than i originally intended it to be.
+It will probably change more as i continue to add more features to it and fix bugs that i encounter.

 Considering i spend quite a bit of time online reading and studying i decided to make a small extension that would allow me to grab text from websites and group them in notes that i can access later on.
 The project was a great way to learn how Chrome extension's work.
 There were some challenges initially, especially making the extension in a way that is not too intrusive and not requiring too many permissions from the user.